U.S. Withdraws From Anti-Corruption Group's Oil And Petroleum Rules

 In response, the EITI's director cited America's prominent role in energy production and added, "This decision sends the wrong signal."

-The EITI collects and shares data from government and companies that shows how much money is being paid and received for oil, gas, mining and renewable energy operations on public lands.
+The EITI collects and shares data from government and companies that show how much money is being paid and received for oil, gas, mining and renewable energy operations on public lands.
 The group was first formed 2002, at a meeting of the World Summit on Sustainable Development.

 President Trump's administration announced the U.S. withdrawal Thursday via a letter to the EITI's board from the U.S. Office of Natural Resources Revenue Director Gregory Gould, who said: